Hearwindsaying/zihong/content/post/Render-the-LivingRoom-in-Unity/index.md

 It shoots tremendous rays to find intersection with geometries in the scene and shading with lights and tries its best to simulate the light transport process in nature.
 The algorithm is not so fast however and it is not unusual to spend hours to days rendering a single image for the complex scenes produced by artists in the movie industry.

-Rasterization on the other hand, represents a way to render in an efficient way, which is used ubiquitously in realtime rendering.
+Rasterization on the other hand, represents a way to render efficiently, which is used ubiquitously in realtime rendering.
 Thanks to the efforts of many graphics researchers and engineers for many years, realtime rendering could already produce some good-looking images nowadays.
 Consequently, in this project I'd like to find out how good it could be in a game engine.